batalooppak/batalooppak.github.io/_posts/2015-05-04-atom-editor.markdown

 date:   2015-05-04 19:11:17
 categories: editor web
 ---
-The reason I made this blog is beacause I want to practice my english writing, so forgive me if it's not the best.
+The reason I made this blog is because I want to practice my english writing, so forgive me if it's not the best.
 Another reason it's to design in html and css.
 It's always a good idea to have a subject to don't write mumbo jumbo and be